tsdiokno/abl/content/tl/docs/nt/roma/roma-4.md

 [^14]: If those who are of the law are heirs, faith is made empty and the promise nullified,

-[^15] dahil ang Kautusan ay nagbubunga ng galit.
+[^15] dahil ang Kautusan ay nagbubunga ng parusa.
 At kung saan wala ang Kautusan, wala rin ang pagsuway.

 [^15] because the law produces wrath.
 And where there is no law, there is no transgression.

-[^16] Ito ang dahilan kung sa pagtitiwala natutupad ang pangako, para ito ay maging ayon sa kaagandahang-loob, para masigurado ito sa lahat ng mga kabilang sa angkan -- hindi lang doon sa mga na sa ilalim ng Kautusan pero doon din sa mga na sa ilalim ng pananalig ni Abraham.
+[^16] Ito ang dahilan kung bakit sa pagtitiwala natutupad ang pangako, para ito ay maging ayon sa kaagandahang-loob, para masigurado ito sa lahat ng mga kabilang sa angkan — hindi lang doon sa mga na sa ilalim ng Kautusan pero doon din sa mga na sa ilalim ng pananalig ni Abraham.
 Ama siya ng lahat.

 [^16]: This is why the promise is by faith, so that it may be according to grace, to guarantee it to all the descendants—not only to those who are of the law but also to those who are of Abraham’s faith.
 He is the father of us all.

-[^17] Gaya ng nasusulat: ginawa kilang ama ng maraming bansa.
-Siya ang ating ama sa mata ng Diyos na pinagtiwalaan ng Abraham -- ang Diyos na nagbibigay ng buhay sa mga patay at lumilikha ng mga bagay mula sa kawalan.
+[^17] Gaya ng nasusulat: ginawa kitang ama ng maraming bansa.
+Siya ang ating ama sa mata ng Diyos na pinagtiwalaan ni Abraham — ang Diyos na nagbibigay ng buhay sa mga patay at lumilikha ng mga bagay mula sa kawalan.

 [^17]: As it is written: I have made you the father of many nations.
 He is our father in God’s sight, in whom Abraham believed—the God who gives life to the dead and calls things into existence that do not exist.